-If you never finished your high school education there is still the GED® (General Education Development) option to get hold of an HSE (high school equivalency) credential.
+If you never finished your high school education, there is still the GED (General Education Development) option for you to earn your high school equivalency diploma.

-In Georgia, the GED is one of two options to earn an HSE diploma, the other option is the HiSET® (High School Equivalency Test).
+In Georgia, the GED® is one of two options to earn a high school equivalency diploma, the other option is the HiSET® (High School Equivalency Test).

-The GED exam contains four separate modules (or subtests) in the academic subject areas of Math, Science, Social Studies, and Literacy (which has combined writing and reading).
+The GED exam contains four separate modules (or subtests) in the academic subject areas of Math, Science, Social Studies, and Language Arts (writing and reading combined).

 The HiSET exam has separate reading and writing subtests, so five in total, that can be taken on a computer or in a paper-based format.

-- You cannot be registered for another education program
+- They cannot be registered for another education program.

 In Georgia, the GED testing fee is $40 per subject test (or $160 for the full battery).
 You can take one test at a time and you only pay for what you take.
-The HiSET subtests are $26.75 each when taken at one of Georgia’s test centers or $36.25 when taken online.
+These prices are for testing at a test center.

 HiSET scoring takes place on a 1-20 scale and you must attain at least an 8 score on each subtest, an overall score of no less than 45, and a 2-score (out of 6) for your essay.